 What?
 The Lord Alfred has been a Brisbane institution for over 140 years.
 There’s multiple bars over two levels, a brasserie for early morning coffee and an in-house kitchen so you can replenish those hunger pangs.

 Where?
 63 Petrie Tce.

 Why visit?
 Drinks, food, live music, sport on the big screen – we could go on all day!

 Drink this: Grab yourself a jug of draught and share it with a mate proper pub style.

-Insider tip: Choose a game night to have quiet beer on the upstairs balcony and watch the punters on the street below.
+Insider tip: Choose a game night to have a quiet beer on the upstairs balcony and watch the punters on the street below.